Resources

 What is an Affidavit of Heirship?

-An Affidavit of Heirship is not a formal adjudication like probate is.
-Rather, it is an affidavit that summarizes the deceased person’s family history and the identity…
+An Affidavit of Heirship is a legal document that summarizes the deceased person’s family history and the identity of their heirs.
+Although it is not a formal adjudication…

 Is There a Difference Between an Executor and an Administrator of an Estate?